Who We Are

 Nathaniel Sena Amenyo aka Alinco

-Nathaniel Sena Amenyo (Sena) is a media host, community advocate, and organizer dedicated to elevating voices across the African Diaspora and Chicago’s South and West Sides.
-He is the founder and host of The Progressive Minds Show (TPMS), The Exchange Ceremony, Progressive Minds Media—platforms that spotlight policy, civic engagement, immigration, international human rights, and cross-cultural collaboration.
+Nathaniel Sena Amenyo (“Sena”) is a media host, community advocate, and organizer dedicated to elevating voices across the African Diaspora and communities across Chicago’s South and West Sides.
+He is the founder and host of The Progressive Minds Show, The Exchange Ceremony, and Progressive Minds Media—platforms that spotlight public policy, civic engagement, immigration, international human rights, and cross-cultural collaboration.

-Born and raised in Accra, Ghana, Sena earned his bachelor’s degree from Central University College in 2006 and migrated to the United States in 2008.
-He later completed an MBA in Healthcare Administration at Argosy University–Chicago in 2012.
-Earlier in his career, he worked with the West African Gas Pipeline Company (WAPCo) and has a background in data management and modeling.
-He also co-founded Save The Dance, an annual initiative that used high school dance competitions to raise HIV/AIDS awareness for over seven years.
+Born and raised in Accra, Ghana, Sena earned his bachelor’s degree from Central University College in 2006 before migrating to the United States in 2008.
+He later completed an MBA in Healthcare Administration at Argosy University in 2012.
+Earlier in his professional career, he worked with West African Gas Pipeline Company and developed experience in data management and data modeling.
+He also co-founded Save The Dance, an annual initiative in Ghana that used high school dance competitions to raise awareness about HIV/AIDS for over seven years.

-Since 2017, Sena has interviewed and collaborated with numerous civic and cultural leaders, including Jesse White, Juliana Stratton, Rev. Jesse Jackson, Robert Blackwell Jr., Sean Tenner, Carol Ammons, Danny Davis, Bobby Rush, Dorothy Brown, Lamont Robinson, David Moore, Sonya Harper, and others.
+Since 2017, Sena has interviewed and collaborated with numerous civic and cultural leaders, including Jesse White, Juliana Stratton, Jesse Jackson, Robert Blackwell Jr., Sean Tenner, Carol Ammons, Bobby Rush, Dorothy Brown, Danny Davis, La Shawn K. Ford, David Moore, Sonya Harper, and Mattie Hunter, among others.
 His work highlights community strengths while fostering dialogue among African, Afro-Latino, Caribbean, African American, and South American communities.

-He has supported and assisted Ghana’s Presidential delegation led by His Excellency John Mahama during visits to Chicago in 2017 and 2024 related to diplomatic duties and fundraising efforts.
-He has also spoken at North Park University, Malcolm X College, the DuSable Museum of African American History, and Columbia College on Diaspora, Ghana and Africa endeavors, and has worked with organizations such as the United African Organization, African International House, Martin’s International, Ghana National Council (Ghanafest), and Bantufest.
+Sena has also supported international and diplomatic engagement between Ghana and the United States.
+He was instrumental in organizing activities surrounding visits to Chicago by Ghana’s former President John Dramani Mahama in 2017 and 2024 related to diplomatic and fundraising engagements.
+In addition, he has spoken at North Park University, Malcolm X College, DuSable Museum of African American History, and Columbia College Chicago on topics related to the African Diaspora, Ghana, and broader African development.
+His collaborative work also includes partnerships with organizations such as United African Organization, African International House, Martin’s International, Ghana National Council of Chicago, and BantuFest.

-In 2024, he was an assistant project manager for the Democratic National Convention buildout in Chicago, overseeing quality assurance, supervising labor teams, coordinating with media and delegation leaders, and managing post-event operations.
-During the 2024 U.S. elections, he helped mobilize voters alongside civic leaders and partnered with community organizations including Gone Again Travel and Garfield Park Rite to Wellness.
+In 2024, Sena served as an assistant project manager during the buildout of the entire project for the 2024 Democratic National Convention in Chicago, overseeing quality assurance, supervising labor teams, coordinating with media and delegation leaders, and managing post-event operations.
+During the 2024 U.S. elections, he also supported voter mobilization efforts alongside civic leaders and community partners.
+His work includes producing other community activations that promotes the African excellence and curbing crime - violence and bullying in our in Chicago.